hammady/scaltainer/README.md

 Set the environment variable `DOCKER_URL` to point to the docker engine URL.
 If not set, it defaults to local unix socket.

+If your application is configured the [hirefire](https://help.hirefire.io/guides/hirefire/job-queue-any-programming-language) way, you need to set `HIREFIRE_TOKEN` environment variable before invoking `scaltainer`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.